nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/gatt_pool.rst

    :local:
    :depth: 2

-GATT attribute pools can be used to dynamically create a service description, which can later be registered in the Zephyr GATT database.
+You can use GATT attribute pools to dynamically create a service description that can later be registered in the Zephyr GATT database.

 Every GATT service is essentially a set of GATT attributes that are ordered in a particular way.
 There are different types of attributes that can be registered to create a service: